Source-Free Domain Adaptation for Question Answering with Masked Self-training: Method

 \subsubsection{Mask adaptation}

 As depicted in Figure \ref{mask}, after training on the source, the mask vector $M$ should learn to activate only important kernels of the bottleneck layer output $(f\circ g)(x)$, which contain domain knowledge as well as QA knowledge, and the rest of the kernels are masked.
-We denote its current state as $M_s$.
+We denote its current state as $M_c$.

-As the model adapts to the target domain, we expect it to retain previously learned knowledge while learning to mitigate the effects of domain shit.
-Therefore, we keep the weights of links directly connected to previously activated kernels, while further adjusting the weights of the remaining links to improve performance on the target domain.
+As the model adapts to the target domain, we expect it to retain previously learned knowledge while learning to mitigate the effects of domain shift.
+Therefore, we keep the weights of links directly connected to previously activated kernels fixed, while further adjusting the weights of the remaining links to improve performance on the target domain.
 Formally, assume $W_f\in \mathbb{R}^{b\times a}$ is the weight of the bottleneck layer $f$, $W_h\in \mathbb{R}^{2\times b}$ is the weight of the answer prediction layer $h$.
-We use the previously learned $M_s$ to regularize the gradients flowing through the mask module during backpropagation:
+We use the previously learned $M_c$ to regularize the gradients flowing through the mask module during backpropagation:

-where $\bar{M}_s=1-M_s$, $\mathbbm{1}_n$ is an all ones vector of dimensionality $n$.
-Since the values in $M_s$ are all close to 0 or 1, this makes sure that the key features that are related to previously learned knowledge are only minimally changed, while newly activated kernels focus on handling the domain shift.
-It needs noticing that the QA encoder is also fine-tuned during the adaption.
-However, it has a much smaller adjustment range than the mask module.
+where $\bar{M}_c=1-M_c$, $\mathbbm{1}_d$ is an all ones vector of dimensionality $d$.
+Since the values in $M_c$ are all close to 0 or 1, this ensures that the key features that are related to previously learned knowledge are only minimally changed, while newly activated kernels focus on handling the domain shift.
+For better flexibility and generalization ability, the QA encoder is also fine-tuned during the adaptation process.
+However, we set changes to it to a much smaller adjustment range than the mask module.